jmeyer1980/TWG-GridLayerEditor/README.md

 - **GridLayerConfig**: ScriptableObject for storing custom grid layer names.
 - **Editor Tools**: Create, edit, and apply grid layer templates via menu and context options.
 - **Grid Creation**: Instantly spawn grids with multiple tilemap layers for various genres and layouts.

+## Installation

+1. **Open your Unity project**

+2. **Import the package using one of the below methods**
+   - Use the github URL: https://github.com/jmeyer1980/TWG-GridLayerEditor
+   - Use the NuGet package using the dotnet/nuget cmd prompt: `dotnet add package TWG.GridLayerEditor --version 1.0.1`

 ## Usage